kubeedge/kubeedge/docs/configuration/cri.md

 runtimeType: remote
 ```

-By default, cgroup driver of CRI is configured as `cgroupfs`, if this is not the case, you can switch to `systemd` manually in `edgecore.yaml`,
+By default, the cgroup driver of cri is configured as `cgroupfs`.
+If this is not the case, you can switch to `systemd` manually in `edgecore.yaml`:

 ```yaml
 modules: